doncevan/Group5B16/README.md

 target/cucumber.json

-screemshots/*
+screenshots/*

 ## To Be Fixed
-- Refactor for easier readability and reusability
+- Refactor for easier readability and re-usability
 - Adding supporting code for deleting users from website